coastalwhite/taes-attack/README.md

 This repository contains the files necessary to perform the T-Table Prime+Probe attack on both gem5 and a CW305.
 For the CW305, it uses the [Pulpino-Top Level CW305][pulpino-top].
-Most code is implemented in Rust.
+Most of the code is implemented using Rust.

 ## Setup